-Community District Needs Related to Library Facilities and Programming
+Needs for Library Services

 For more than a century, the New York Public Library has provided quality service to all New Yorkers.
 The branch libraries are an important public resource for local residents, especially senior citizens and students.

 The library budget must be maintained.
-CB8 urges the Mayor and the City Council to maintain funding for the operating costs to allow the continuation of 7 day a week service at all branches.
+CB8M urges the Mayor and the City Council to maintain funding for the operating costs to allow the continuation of 7 day a week service at all branches.
 We also urge increased funding for infrastructure, technological improvements and library materials, particularly increased funding for books, periodicals, and other information resources in all our branch libraries.

 Funding should be found to allow libraries to operate at full hours (i.e. 10-5 Monday through Sunday) and expanded evening hours at least twice a week.

 As sources of information have evolved, the Library has kept pace, offering one of the only free points of access to the internet in New York City.
-CB8 believes that all New Yorkers should have free opportunities to use electronic resources.
+CB8M believes that all New Yorkers should have free opportunities to use electronic resources.
 We support the restoration and enhancement of libraries in their use as a community facility.

-Community District Needs Related to Community Boards
+Needs for Community Boards

-We support strengthening the ability of community boards to provide vital services to our districts.
+We support strengthening the ability of community boards to provide vital services and information to our districts.

-Capital Requests Related to Parks, Cultural and other Community Facilities
+Capital Requests Related to Parks, Cultural and Other Community Facilities

-Priority Agency Request Explanation Location 2/17 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for a ramp or other means of accessibility at the Yorkville Branch Library.
-Yorkville Branch Library 3/17 DPR Other requests for park, building, or access improvements Provide funding to repair, restore, and design the entire Esplanade including the piling on the lower level between 60th and 125th Street, and install belowground infrastructure to expand water access along the entire Esplanade.
-East River Esplanade 4/17 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for rooftop repairs for the East 67th Street Library.
-67th Street Library 5/17 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for new HVAC systems at the 67th Street Branch Library.
-67th Street Branch Library 6/17 NYPL Create a new, or renovate or upgrade an existing public library Providing funding for a new HVAC system at the Webster and Yorkville Branch Libraries.
-Community Wide 7/17 NYPL Create a new, or renovate or upgrade an existing public library Fund exterior rehabilitation of windows and replace where needed at the 96th Street Branch Library.
-Community Wide 9/17 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate John Jay Park as a whole.
-John Jay Park 11/17 DPR Other street trees and forestry services requests Install tree guards where missing from or when new trees go in and extend the tree pit where needed.
-Community Wide 13/17 NYPL Create a new, or renovate or upgrade an existing public library Upgrade electrical system at Webster Branch Library.
-Community Wide 14/17 DPR Other requests for park, building, or access improvements Fund the return of the Queensboro Oval to the community for year round public use.
+3/14 Di 4/14 N' 6/14 Di 7/14 Di 11/14 N' Agency riority Request Explanation Location 4/14 N° 6/14 Di 7/14 Di 11/14 N° NYPL /14 Create a new, or renovate or upgrade an existing public library Provide funding for a ramp or other means of accessibility at the Yorkville Branch Library.
+6/14 DI 7/14 DI 9/14 DI 11/14 N DPR /14 Other requests for park, building, or access improvements Provide funding to repair, restore, and design the entire Esplanade including the piling on the lower level between 60th and 125th Streets, and install below ground infrastructure to expand water access along the entire Esplanade.
+7/14 DI 9/14 DI 11/14 N' NYPL /14 Create a new, or renovate or upgrade an existing public library Providing funding for a new HVAC system at the Webster and Yorkville Branch Libraries.
+9/14 DI DPR /14 Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate Ruppert as a whole, including the installation of new irrigation to improve and expand planting areas.
+11/14 N DPR /14 Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate John Jay Park as a whole.
+DPR /14 Other street trees and forestry services requests Install tree guards where missing from or when new trees go in and extend the tree pit where needed.
+12/14 DI NYPL 1/14 Create a new, or renovate or upgrade an existing public library Upgrade electrical system at Webster Branch Library.
+DPR 2/14 Other requests for park, building, or access improvements Fund a fully built Park along the East River between 60th and 63rd Streets on the Esplanade including future phases 2B & 3 of Andrew Haswell Green Park.
+East River Esplanade 60th St 63rd St 13/14 DI DPR 3/14 Other requests for park, building, or access improvements Fund the return of the Queensboro Oval to the community for year round public use.
 York Ave 59th St 60th St